BoldingBruggeman/oceanicu-tmm-workshop/README.md

 We will work in a terminal window while installing necessary files and running TMM.
 This looks different on different platforms:
 * On Windows, use the "Anaconda prompt" from the start menu (instructions on how to install that below).

-We will be editing Pyhton scripts files with model configurations.
+We will be editing Python scripts files with model configurations.
 This can be done with many different editors, e.g., [Visual Studio Code](https://code.visualstudio.com/), Notepad on Windows, `vi` on Linux/Mac.
 We recommend using one you are already familiar with.

 ## 1. Install TMM software